 Have you ended up in a career or job where you no longer feel as though you have any control over how your job is performed?
 Do you feel as though you are drifting in the swirl of corporate despair, neglected and shunted to the side by your boss?
 Are you struggling to make yourself relevant?

 This is characterized by the inability to make progress on decisions that affect you.
 You have become emotionally paralyzed and your life feels stuck.
 It begins when you lose sight of what you want and others become your focus.
 You feel the weight of every personal decision and the impact on those around you.
 There is a slow simmer that is happening inside.
 The frustration is mounting, and you feel like you are losing bits and pieces of yourself.

 You might experience this if you enthusiastically imagine lots of potential career options but, like a kid in a candy store, can’t quite decide which one you want.
 Ultimately, you are overwhelmed with all the choices and every day you come home with a new exciting possibility.
 While this is encouraging because you can see the opportunities, it is frustrating for you and those around you because there is a lot of talk and little action.

 7. Low Job Satisfaction

 If your current situation is not working for you, you do not have to accept it as your fate.
+Apply to a new job that interests you, have an interview and pass the national police check.
+Getting a job isn’t as hard as you might think.
 You can set forth a new vision.
 It takes not only awareness of where you are today but self discipline to start taking a series of small action steps to initiate the change you want in your career and life.